skeller1/alchemy_cms/README.md

 Ruby Version
 ------------

-Alchemy runs under Ruby 1.8.7, Ruby 1.9.2, Ruby 1.9.3 and REE (Ruby Enterprise Edition).
+Alchemy runs with Ruby >= 1.9.2 and recommends Ruby 1.9.3 for best performance.

 Installation
 ------------